Our Vision

 ASPIRE Lab Vision information

-Our lab is dedicated to advancing critical care through the development of intelligent, automated systems that support life-saving interventions.
-By integrating physiological modeling, real-time monitoring, and adaptive control strategies, we aim to improve outcomes in trauma, respiratory failure, and acute care settings.
-Our multidisciplinary research bridges engineering and medicine to deliver innovative, patient-centered solutions.
+We develop intelligent, automated systems that support and extend life-saving interventions.
+By integrating physiological modeling, real-time monitoring, and adaptive control, we work to improve outcomes in shock, respiratory failure, and acute care.
+Across every project, our research bridges engineering and medicine to deliver innovative, patient-centered solutions.